 Bottom Line: Opera GX Gaming Browser

-No doubt the browser beholds quite a few options to brag about being the first one in this domain easily.
+Undoubtedly, the browser beholds quite a few options to brag about quickly being the first in this domain.
 However, does the first-mover advantage always work out?
-Well, the real question in this regard is whether the users would be inclined towards a ‘gaming browser‘ in the first place.
+The real question in this regard is whether the users would be inclined towards a ‘gaming browser‘ in the first place.

-Some of its features no doubt could attract a few gamers and enthusiasts; however, it isn’t going to have a drastic effect on the overall browser market, at least in its current state.
+Some of its features could undoubtedly attract a few gamers and enthusiasts; however, it isn’t going to drastically affect the overall browser market, at least in its current state.

-While GX features such as Network, RAM, and CPU Limiter does their job efficiently, however, the result wasn’t anything as such that would take us back.
+While GX features such as Network, RAM, and CPU Limiter do their job efficiently, the result wasn’t anything that would take us back.
 But at the same time, it shouldn’t be taken as just a marketing gimmick either.

 If we limit our focus just to the gaming domain, it is ahead of other popular browsers.
 However, set your expectations within realistic limits!